Month Over Month Growth

 So, the Month-over-month growth in John’s business has been 66.67%, not a bad number.

-We express the change in terms of percentage rather than absolute figures.
+We express the change in terms of percentages rather than absolute figures.
 We do so because month-over-month growth is often calculated to analyze business statistics such as revenue growth.
 So, when the objective is to analyze business situations, it becomes easy to understand change/growth when it is expressed in percentage terms rather than absolute values.

 Suppose Smith wants investors to invest in his digital marketing website.
 He walks into the office of one investor and tells him that he has received 50 monthly active users this month.
 Nobody seemed to be impressed with this figure.
 Then, Smith tells the investor that they have seen 40% month-over-month growth for this month.
 Suddenly everyone was impressed as a 40% MoM means that there will be more than 7 lakh monthly users two years from now.
 This is how growth in terms of percentage change gives meaning to the otherwise meaningless data.

 Month-Over-Month Growth for Multiple Years

 Suppose the investors in the above example think a single month’s growth cannot justify the huge investment they will make.
 They ask Mr. Smith to get a month-over-month growth rate for the past 5 months.
-What they are asking for is basically Compound Monthly Growth Rate which is obtained using the formula.
+What they are asking for is basically Compound Monthly Growth Rate which is obtained using the following formula:

 Imagine that the number of monthly users Mr. Smith has got for the past 5 months is as follows:

 His Month-over-month growth rate for the past 5 months is: